prashantsah567/prashantsah567/README.md

 ### Hi there 👋

--> I'm a software developer pursuing my BTech degree (Junior) at City Tech <-
+-> A software developer pursuing my BTech degree at City Tech <-

 LinkedIn - www.linkedin.com/in/sah001/